-Our Company maintains an Executive Stock Grant Program (the "ESGP") pursuant to which we grant shares of restricted Company common stock to eligible employees who invest in shares of the Company's common stock under our Deferred Compensation Plan (the "DCP").
-Under the ESGP, approximately \$1.00 worth of Company stock is awarded for each \$1.00 deferred and invested in Company stock under the DCP (the "Match Shares").
+Executive Stock Grant Program.
+Our Company maintains an Executive Stock Grant Program (the "ESGP") pursuant to which we grant shares of restricted Company common stock to eligible employees who invest in shares of the Company's common stock under the DCP.
+Under the ESGP, approximately \$0.85 worth of Company stock is awarded for each \$1.00 deferred and invested in Company stock under the DCP (the "Match Shares").
 The Match Shares vest in full on the fifth anniversary of the grant date, subject to certain acceleration events.